youngd24/ThinClient/Wyse/7000/README.md

 power management: ts ttp tm stc 100mhzsteps hwpstate
 ```

-The data sheet I was looking at [here](https://thinclientbenefits.com/uploads/products/downloads/Wyse-7020-Thin-Client-Data-Sheet.pdf) could be for a different version.
-Most of the eBay listings I see for the 7000's say they have the AMD dual-core CPU I have, at least one most of the 7010 listings.
-I have however seen eBay listings for what is claimed to be a 7010 with the quad-core and 7020's with the dual-core CPU.

-Further research seems to indicate that the 7010 did in fact ship with the dual core AMD G-T56N @ 1.5GHz the weird part is when I put the service tag from the unit I have (with the G-T56N processor shows as a 7020 from Dell.
-There's also the z series model numbers that seem to not be all that different across the 7010 and 7020 units, the one I have carries a tag on it calling it a Zx0Q which in other places shows as a 7020.
+The weird part is when I put the service tag from the unit I have (with the G-T56N processor shows as a 7020 from Dell.
+There's also the z series model numbers that seem to not be all that different across the 7010 and 7020 units, the one I have carries a tag on it calling it a Zx0Q.
+I have seen eBay listings for what is claimed to be a 7010 with the quad-core and 7020's with the dual-core CPU so who knows.

 End result: watch eBay listings carefully for the 7010 and 7020 models, as well as the ones saying Zx0 on them.
-Best as I can tell these shipped as:

-* Wyse 7010 - Dual-Core AMD G-T56N @ 1.5GHz
-* Wyse 7020 - Quad-Core AMD GX-420CA @ 2.0 GHz

 Prices can be all over the map on eBay for these and in many cases the faster quad-core CPU doesn't gain much of a price increase.
 The dual-core unit is quite useable though I still need to pick up a quad-core 7020 to see for real.
+I'd personally use the quad core when possible.

 ## Memory